yshui/deai/readme.md

 ### Options

-It is possible to specify the path to any of the executables this project depends upon using the following CMake variable.
+It is possible to specify the path to any of the executables this project depends upon using the following CMake variables.

 * `GCF_GIT_PATH:STRING=/path/to/git`
 * `GCF_PYTHON_PATH:STRING=/path/to/python`